 The best part about Magic Kingdom with a toddler is that there are so many rides that don’t have a height requirement.
 That makes it the perfect Disney theme park regardless of how old or how tall your child is.
-Based on our recent experiences visiting Magic Kingdom with toddlers, I pulled together a list of the best Magic Kingdom rides for toddlers in each of the section of the park.
+Based on our recent experiences visiting Magic Kingdom with toddlers, we pulled together a list of the best Magic Kingdom rides for toddlers in each of the section of the park.

 Disclaimer: Toddling Traveler participates in the Amazon Affiliates and other affiliate programs.
-That means we could earn a small commission for qualifying purchases, at no extra charge to you.
+That means we could earn a commission for qualifying purchases, at no extra charge to you.

 Rides for Toddlers in Tomorrowland